Constitution and Bylaws

 SECTION 1.
 The Executive Officers of the Iowa Society are:

-Deputy Governor General Assistant Governor General
+Deputy Governor General Assistant General

 Governor Deputy Governor